KShebek/cbe504/main.typ

   )<fig:bep_hammond>
 ]

-The value of $alpha$ is a constant for a given reaction family and is not a parameter that should be thought as tunable.
-Instead, $alpha$ simply describes the sensitivity of the activation energy to changes in $Delta H^std$.
-In the case of the BEP relationship, $alpha->0$ yields a situation in which changes to $Delta H^std$ barely change $E_"a "$.
-In contrast, if $alpha->1$, then changes to $Delta H^std$ will significantly change $E_"a "$.
-This can best be rationalized in combination with Hammond's postulate, which states that highly exothermic reactions tend to have early transition states, whereas highly endothermic reactions tend to have late transition states (#ref(<fig:bep_hammond>)).
+Intuition behind the BEP relationship can best be gained by interpreting it within the context of Hammond's postulate, which states that highly exothermic reactions tend to have early transition states, whereas highly endothermic reactions tend to have late transition states (#ref(<fig:bep_hammond>)).
 The lower the energy of the transition state with respect to the reactants, the closer to the reactants the transition state will be and, therefore, changes to the product stability will not play a major role (and vice versa).